altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~Martha said.~
 "You will: just be patient."
 *Felix took a sip of water.*
-~he let it dribble down his chin.~
+~He let it dribble down his chin.~
 "Are you?"
 "Am i what?"
 "Patient?"